mincho-js/mincho/packages/react/README.md

 ### Spread Support

 Spread aggregation has both ordering and context restrictions.
+It applies when an element has an explicit `css` prop plus pre-css spreads, post-css spreads, or both.

-Every spread must appear before an explicit `css` prop, and the JSX element must be the direct return argument or a direct expression statement.
-In that supported shape, the transform aggregates those props, removes any spread-provided `css`, and merges the aggregate `className` before the explicit `css` value.
+Direct statement-list contexts keep statement-hoist lowering.
+A direct return argument or direct expression statement lets the transform insert aggregate declarations before the JSX statement with no arrow IIFE.
+Pre-css spreads aggregate props before `css`, remove any spread-provided `css` from the explicit-css element, and merge the aggregate `className` before the explicit `css` value.
+Post-css spreads compile the explicit `css` value first, strip spread-provided `css`, and merge the final post-spread `className` after the explicit `css` class.

-Nested spread aggregation is unsupported in compile-away mode.
-This includes fragment-child JSX, expression-bodied arrows, conditional JSX, logical JSX, call arguments, unbraced control-flow consequents, and other nested expression contexts that would require expression-local runtime wrappers.

-Spread-after-css is unsupported.
-Explicit `key` or `ref` on spread css-prop elements is also unsupported because the compile-away aggregation cannot preserve those React-only fields safely.
+Nested expression contexts use expression-local lowering.
+When statement insertion is not safe, Mincho wraps the aggregate work in a local zero-argument arrow IIFE that returns the rewritten JSX.
+Supported nested examples include expression-bodied arrows, conditional branches, logical and nullish operands, call arguments, fragment and element children, JSX attribute expression containers, and unbraced control-flow consequents.

+ClassName order is always pre-css aggregate, explicit `css`, then post-css aggregate.
+Within each aggregate group, object-spread semantics apply, so only the final `className` in that group contributes.
+Non-class props keep JSX object-spread override order.
+Nested arrow IIFEs are local JavaScript evaluation for those semantics only: Mincho still compiles explicit `css` away and does not add runtime style insertion, a runtime cache, a runtime serializer, a JSX wrapper component, or a helper library.

-Spread-only css values are not transformed by Babel.
+Spread-only css values, for example `<div {...{ css: styleA }} />`, are not transformed by Babel.
+Since there is no explicit `css` prop on the element, Mincho does not compile or strip that spread-provided `css` value.
 If an own `css` prop reaches the production or development JSX runtime, the runtime own-`css` guard throws the missed-transform diagnostic instead of leaking, stripping, or styling it.

+Nested spread aggregation rejects moved expressions containing `await` or `yield`.
+Mincho does not synthesize async or generator IIFEs because that would change JSX expression result types or generator control flow.

+Explicit `key` or `ref` on spread css-prop elements is unsupported because the compile-away aggregation cannot preserve those React-only fields safely.

+These spread rules are not Emotion runtime parity.
+Mincho compiles explicit `css` away, but it does not add runtime style insertion, a runtime cache, a runtime serializer, or full runtime spread parity for the `css` prop.

 ### Runtime Behavior